espressif/esp-idf/docs/en/api-reference/peripherals/usb_host/usb_host_notes_design.rst

 Task stacks are generally one of the most memory intensive parts of an ESP-IDF applications.
 Given the wide range of applications scenarios, the number of tasks created (and their stack sizes) can vary greatly.
 For example...

 - applications that require low latency or high throughput (such as isochronous transfers) may choose to create a dedicated task to handle those transfers in order to minimize latency.
-- applications that don't have strict latency requirements (such as bulk transfers) may choose to handle those transfers from a shared task in order to save some memory.
+- applications that do not have strict latency requirements (such as bulk transfers) may choose to handle those transfers from a shared task in order to save some memory.

-Therefore, all layers of the Host Stack below (and including) the Host Library layer **must not** create any tasks.Instead, these layers should expose handlers functions to be called from tasks created by the upper layers.
+Therefore, all layers of the Host Stack below (and including) the Host Library layer **must not** create any tasks.
+Instead, these layers should expose handlers functions to be called from tasks created by the upper layers.
 Task creation will be delegated to the class driver or application layer.

 Operable at Different Layers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^